Codeception/Specify/README.md

 ## Isolation

 Isolation is achieved by **cloning object properties** for each specify block.
-Only properties makred with `@specify` annotation are cloned.
+Only properties marked with `@specify` annotation are cloned.

 ```php
 /** @specify */